WGPlaner/wg_planer/Documentation/UC/UC_Add_Item.md

 ## 1.1 Brief Description
 This use case allows users to add products/items to a shopping list.
-A product has a title and may contain information like number of items and who the product shall be bought for.
+A product has a title and may contain information like the number of items and who the product shall be bought for.

 ## 1.2 Mockup
 ### New page to add a new Produkt to a shopping list